-Play groups are one of the most important aspects of how Alachua County Animal Services keeps dogs mentally stimulated and socialized, and how staff gets to know each dog’s unique play style and behavior.
-They use this information to find the best home for each dog.
+Play groups are one of the most important ways that Alachua County Animal Services keeps dogs mentally stimulated and socialized and how staff gets to know each dog’s unique play style and behavior.
+They use this information to find the best home for every dog.

 We often hear the word “dog-friendly” in terms of, “Is this dog dog-friendly?” or, “I need a dog-friendly dog,” but in reality, the concept of dog-friendliness is a bit silly.

 After all, you wouldn’t say you’re not “person-friendly” just because you don’t like everyone you meet.
 People get along on a diverse scale.
 The same is true of dogs.

 The way that dogs play and relate together in a group teaches us a lot.
 We can learn that a dog gets along with a particular gender, personality type, or individual dog.
 We learn that some dogs get along with most dogs, while other dogs are selective about the dogs they like to be around.

 Information gained from play groups, along with notes from day outs, fostering, and behavior in the shelter, all work together to form a plan for each dog.